 This article lists the current system requirements and supported platforms for PGP Command Line version 10.4.2.

-Note: This article will be updated as additional platforms or other system requirements are tested and added to PGP Command Line.
+Note: This article will be updated as additional platforms or other system requirements are tested and added to or removed from PGP Command Line.
 To receive email notifications when this article is updated with new information, click Subscribe.

 |Red Hat Enterprise Linux 7.4 (x86_64)||10.4.2 MP2||April 2019|